 Other certificate validation errors have to deal with the CAs themselves.
 There are so many certificate authorities, so problems with one certificate authority can affect everyone.
 Studies have found that some certificate authorities have failed to do even minimal due diligence when issuing certificates.
 They’ve issued SSL/TLS certificates for types of addresses that should never require a certificate, such as “localhost,” which always represents the local computer.

 In fact, in 2011, the EFF found over 2000 certificates for “localhost” issued by legitimate, trusted certificate authorities.
 In the wrong hands, such a certificate could make man-in-the-middle attacks easier.
 This is actually where Extended Validation (EV) certificates come in handy.
 An extended validation (EV) certificate is a type of SSL/TLS certificate.
 It is highly valued because it requires the most amount of effort by a certificate authority (CA) to validate.
 As such, an EV certificate provides a high degree of trust for visitors to a website operated by the certificate owner.

 Whether it is inadequate internal controls, human error or technology malfunction, a certificate validation error can allow attackers to perform man-in-the-middle attacks to impersonate legitimate properties or can allow attackers to issue fraudulent certificates for virtually any site.
-Organizations can simplify management of certificates and prevent business interruptions by using an automated solution for machine identity protection such as the Venafi Platform.
+Organizations can simplify management of certificates and prevent business interruptions by using an automated solution for machine identity management such as the Venafi Trust Protection Platform.
 This utility validates that certificate and chain on every server is correctly installed on a nightly basis.
 It also supports the automated installation of CA certificate chains with certificates along with the ability to provision and manage such chains.
 All the while, the Venafi Platform has the ability to enforce trust stores across all systems.